ayangzy/mailer-send/README.md

 MAIL_FROM_NAME="MiniSend"
 ```

-NOTE: Because the app could be used by thousand of clients, i have decided to make youse of queues, so Make sure you change your queue connection to database
+NOTE: Because the app could be used by thousand of clients, i have decided to make youse of queues, so Make sure you change your queue connection to database <br>

 ``
 QUEUE_CONNECTION=database
 ``